cath-ly/pokemon-battle-tower/README.md

 Within this project, we were tasked with creating a battle tournament leaderboard that monitors the longest win streak and then placed trainers based on who met that criteria.
 With that, I had to create the schemas and field specifications for each table accounting for scalability when this application reaches popularity in the Kanto region.
-Refer to [this image](BattleTowers-Hierarchy-Structure.PNG) for the final design
+Refer to [this image](BattleTowers-Hierarchy-Structure.PNG) for the final design.

 ## Challenges